alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 {: .centered }

-That was a bit of a digression, but after plugging the numbers in, we get that a
+That was a bit of a digression, but after plugging the numbers in, we get that every
-10x increase in model size should requires between a 4x and 50x increase in dataset size.
+10x increase in model size should require between a 4x and 50x increase in dataset size.
 Let's assume the 4x side to be generous.
 A 4x factor for label needs is definitely way better than a 10x factor, but it's still a lot.